-Council meetings are open to the public.
-People who are concerned about child abuse and committed to its prevention are invited to join.
-People are also invited to join the various Committees of the Council
+The Council meets monthly.
+Meetings are open to the public.
+Community members who are concerned about child abuse and committed to its prevention are invited to attend meetings, join a committee, and/or join the Council.

 - Assess the service needs in the county for the prevention, detection, treatment and legal processing of child abuse cases.